w3f-grants-archive/zk-snarks-with-substrate/blog/zk-snark-pallet.md

 We have already learned that zk-SNARKs can be used to prove knowledge of a solution for a problem, without revealing it.
 We just need to provide proof that can be later verified by someone else.
 Creation of such proof is done in a couple of stages, where we first convert our problem to R1CS (*Rank-1 Constraint System*) form, and then transform it to the QAP (*Quadratic Arithmetic Program*).
 For this process, we used Circom and SnarkJS.
 We used a Groth16 as a proving system for assurance of the encryption.
 Finally, we were able to implement a Rust library, which used artifacts from Circom and SnarkJS, to validate proof.

 In the previous post, we show how we can use Circom and SnarkJS in the verification process.
-Let's remind us what artifacts in the context of those tools do we get:
+Let's remind us what artifacts in the context of those tools we get:
 * **[public.json](https://github.com/bright/zk-snarks-with-substrate/blob/M2-post/blog/data/public.json)** - this file contains public input, in our case, it is a `12` value from our equation.
 * **[verification_key.json](https://github.com/bright/zk-snarks-with-substrate/blob/M2-post/blog/data/verification_key.json)** - file generated from SnarkJS, it contains a verification key, which "signs" our circuits (transformed equation).
 * **[proof.json](https://github.com/bright/zk-snarks-with-substrate/blob/M2-post/blog/data/proof.json)** - file created by Alice using SnarkJS, which proves her knowledge of solving the equation.